Arronk/My-Coding-Journey/LogR3.md

 Crap day of code, crap weekend really.
 Too many distractions and a work xmas party to do for the kids.
 Managed to work through some of the clustering code and computations this afternoon which gave me a better understanding of computing centroids in data clusters.
 No pset 4 even attempted yet which I really have to tackle before its due on Thursday.

+## Day 41: 10/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Did not have much time today as I spent most of the day travelling to Brisbane.
+Read through the starter code for pset4 and worked through some examples for the helper code to get an understanding of what it was doing